-Mars Global Simulant (MGS-1) is a mineralogical standard for basaltic soils on Mars, developed based on quantitative mineralogy from the MSL Curiosity rover.
-It is designed to replicate the Rocknest windblown soil, that is chemically similar to other basaltic soils at disparate landing sites and thus constitutes a “global” basaltic soil composition.
-MGS-1 is made by sourcing individual minerals, including a proper treatment of the X-ray amorphous component.
-This is in contrast to previous Mars simulants that were usually sourced from a single terrestrial deposit (basalt or palagonite).
+Mars Global Simulant (MGS-1) is a mineralogical standard analog based on data collected from the Mars Science Laboratory Curiosity rover.
+MGS-1 is made by sourcing a spectrum of terrestrial minerals, then mixed together in specific proportions to generally replicate the Martian surface.
+This is in contrast to previous Mars simulants that were typically sourced from a single terrestrial deposit (basalt or palagonite).

 Modified versions include MGS-1S Sulfate ISRU and MGS-1C Clay ISRU, specifically designed for water extraction applications.
 The root MGS-1 simulant is appropriate to test water extraction from bulk regolith.

 All of our Martian simulants are an upgraded, high-fidelity alternative to the more commonly known JSC MARS-1.

 For information on Mineralogy, bulk chemistry, geotechnical properties, please see below:

 *Previous spec sheets and data for past regolith simulant batches can be found at bottom of page.

 The mineralogy below is the most up-to-date, superseding that described in Cannon et al. 2019.

 This table shows the relative abundances of each element detected by X-ray fluorescence (XRF).
 The relative abundances of elements detected by XRF in geological samples are quantified as oxides.
 In the simulant, these elements are contained in the minerals described in the Mineralogy table above, and not necessarily in oxide form.
 These data are from the Hamilton Analytical Lab.

 **Excluding volatiles and trace elements; see spec sheet.

 Mean Particle Size: 90 µm